News

 Hypha Spike: Persistence 1

-Following on from Hypha Spike: Multiwriter 2 this spike aims to: Use persistent storage Evolve the sign up / sign in processes accordingly
+Following on from Hypha Spike: Multiwriter 2 this spike aims to: Use persistent storage and evolve the sign-up/sign-in processes accordingly.

 New blocking rules!
 On 2nd February 2019, Laura fixed one broken site, blocked a blocker blocker on another site, and adtech on a third site.
 To get the new rules, open the app on iOS, or choose ‘Update rules’ from the menu on macOS.